By Treven Pyles

 Many of these agents are heavy metals, exposure to which is also associated with pancreatic cancer.
 For instance, cadmium is known to accumulate in the pancreas over time.
 If you are in frequent contact with it, your chances of developing pancreatic cancer are thereby higher.
 In addition, most people who were stationed at military bases, either alone or with their family members, spent at least several months there, which increases their risk of coming to suffer from pancreatic cancer to a great extent.

 While the Environmental Protection Agency found PFAS to lurk on over 700 military sites, not all these locations are bases.
 In fact, most of these sites are weapon and ammunition facilities.
-Nevertheless, there are many military bases where people were usually stationed whose environment abounded in PFAS, as well as in other toxic agents, such as:
+Nevertheless, there are many military bases where people were usually stationed whose environment abounded in PFAS, as well as in other toxic agents.

 If you were stationed at one of these military bases and developed pancreatic cancer, please contact our law firm, as we specialize in toxic exposure cases and will help you recover the financial compensation you deserve for your diagnosis.
 With over 25 years of professional experience, our attorneys will file a claim on your behalf so that you can benefit from the largest sum of money available for your disease.